 How to troubleshoot my car that is not shifting?

 -First, determine if the car is in limp mode or if it is not moving at all.
 In limp mode, your car will drive in second gear.

 – Get an OBD2/CAN scanner that also reads transmission codes and check the engine/transmission codes.
 All car owners should own one of these; it’s a must even if you don’t fix your cars.
 See our list of top recommended scanners here.
 You will get a fault code which will point you in the right direction.
 Write that code down, then go to our Mercedes-Benz custom search to search all the Mercedes Benz related pages, forums and website in one place.

 – If your fluid level is OK, then listen for a whine.
 Do you hear one?
 Make sure to check the fluid level first and add if necessary.
 If the level is correct and you hear a whine, you may have serious transmission problems.
 That means the fluid is not circulating in the transmission.
-This could be due to several issues such bad a torque converter, bad transmission oil pump, water contamination in transmission.
+This could be due to several issues such bad a torque converter, bad transmission oil pump, water contamination in the transmission.

 Understanding Mercedes-Benz Transmissions models.

 – The 5-speed transmission was introduced around 1994 and was used up to 2007 models.
 This was a bullet proof transmission, and you should be glad if your car has this transmission installed.
 This is designated as 722.6

 – The 7-speed transmission was introduced in early 2000.
 It was first installed in some 2004 models.
-The 4matics were the last models that were changed from the five-speed to the 722.9 seven-speed.
-This transmission is known as 722.9
+The 4matics were the last models that were changed from the 722.6 five-speed to the 722.9 seven-speed.
+This transmission is known as 722.9 or 7G.

 To find out which transmission your car is equipped with go to www.mercedesmedic.com/decode Use one the decoding options in that link to see the transmission code.
 It will say if you have a 722.6 (5 speed) or a 722.9 (7 speed).